-- Major Man is a phony with genuine superpowers who better resembles the classic, Superman-esque hero than the girls, and wins over the City of Townsville because of that.
-But most of his crimes are engineered, and he's hopeless when he thinks he's faced with a real crisis, such as a giant monster attack, making him a Miles Gloriosus as well.
+- Major Man is a phony with genuine superpowers who presents himself as The Cape in a way the girls don't and wins over the City of Townsville because of that.
+But most of his crimes are engineered, and he's hopeless when he thinks he's faced with a real crisis such as a giant monster attack, making him a Miles Gloriosus as well.

 - Princess Morbucks is a regular member of the girls Rogues Gallery and started off like this, though she's more interested in having superpowers than acting the hero and is driven more by greed and revenge.

 - In the anime version, Princess Morbucks' older sister does this: setting up everything in the episode she is in, even employing the services of Mojo, along with film editing, to make it look like she saved the day as well as bested the Power Puff Girls.
 One of the rare cases where she actually gets away with it.

 - This happens in Teen Titans: Trouble in Tokyo, used by the commander of the local police.
 The only supervillain he ever caught was Brushogun, but Brushogun's Mook Maker powers gave him limitless criminals to capture for additional fame.

 - After an incident that causes the Brotherhood to become Accidental Heroes on X-Men: Evolution, they create accidents to fix and gain fame.
 When they set out to stop a runaway train, they leave after being reminded that there is a second train that will cause a collision.
 Avalanche, however, does return to help the X-men avert the disaster - after which he tells them not to expect his help again but that the Hero Syndrome won't happen again.
 To his credit, he was generally the more responsible member of the group anyway, though he doesn't want to admit it.